Chunli-Dai/RiverHeights/README.md

 2013MayOr.dat, 2013MayJ.dat, 2013MayMask.dat, 2013MayCoast.dat: data files of Fig. 1, and some of the files are too big for uploading. multispec.m: NDWI method for shoreline detection.
 Input files: Original multi-spectral imageries are not shared.
-Output:shoreline file, coastndwi.dat, not shared here.
-plotentropyd2.gmt, plotentropyd2b.gmt: script for plotting Fig. S1.
+Output:shoreline file, coastndwi.dat, is not shared here. plotentropyd2.gmt, plotentropyd2b.gmt: script for plotting Fig. S1.

 Step 2: Elevation extraction.